LarryBattle/CordView/service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'me.larrybattle.cord-view' is invalid and this project uses 'me.larrybattle.cordview' instead.
+* The original package name 'dev.larrybattle.cord-view' is invalid and this project uses 'me.larrybattle.cordview' instead.

 # Getting Started